 The Labrador Sea is a deep basin nested between Labrador and Greenland with a cyclonic circulation pattern that leads to the mixing of Arctic and North Atlantic water.
 The Baffin Island and Labrador currents transport cold and less-saline Arctic water southward along the Canadian coast (Wang et al. 2016).
 On the eastern side, the West Greenland Current brings warmer, more-saline waters northward, along the Greenland coast into the Baffin Bay, where it meets the Labrador Current.
 (See Lozier et al. 2019 and Yashayaev et al. 2017 for a detailed description of the Labrador Sea Circulation.)
 By the end of winter, the cooling of the upper layer results in an increase of surface density, enabling wind-driven mixing to reach greater depths (1500 to 2000 m), thus ventilating the deeper ocean with atmospheric gases while pumping nutrients from the deep waters to the surface.
 The intensity of this phenomenon varies with environmental factors, including atmospheric forcing, freshwater runoff from adjacent glaciers, precipitation, intrusion of warm and saline inflow from the adjacent North Atlantic, and intrusion of cold and fresh water from the Arctic Ocean.
 In turn, this deep mixing strongly impacts heat flux, stratification, and by extension, the chemical balance and biological productivity of the Labrador Sea.
-Consequently, changes in the physical and chemical environment of the aphotic zone influence both plankton community composition and annual biological production cycles, with implications for energy transfer and production of higher trophic level and ultimately fish stocks.
+Consequently, changes in the physical and chemical environment of the aphotic zone influence both plankton community composition and annual biological production cycles, including fish and higher trophic level.

 About one quarter of carbon dioxide (CO2) released by human activities is taken up by the oceans (Sabine et al. 2004), altering ocean chemistry, and correspondingly, the marine carbonate system.
 The Labrador Sea hosts a strong “solubility pump”, whereby anthropogenic CO2 sequestrated from the atmosphere is transported to the deep ocean by chemical and physical processes.
-The dissolution of anthropogenic CO2 has decreased ocean pH by 0.1 units over the past 200 years, corresponding to a 30% increase in acidity (Caldeira and Wickett, 2003).
+The dissolution of anthropogenic CO2 has decreased ocean pH by 0.1 units over the past 200 years, resulting in a 30% increase in acidity (Caldeira and Wickett 2003).
 If global emissions of CO2 remain at their present rate, ocean pH is predicted to drop by an additional 0.3 units by 2100.
 The oceans have not experienced such a rapid pH decrease (ocean acidification), or one of such a high magnitude, for at least 20 million years (Feely et al. 2004), raising serious concerns about the ability of marine ecosystems to adapt.
 The major impact of decreasing pH will be felt by organisms that form calcium carbonate (CaCO3) shells and skeletons, because rising acidity increases the solubility of CaCO3.
 Since CaCO3 shells and skeletons are naturally more soluble at lower temperatures and higher pressures, high latitudes and deep water ecosystems, such as the one encountered in the Labrador Sea, are more vulnerable to the added stress of ocean acidification than those at intermediate latitudes.
 Furthermore, rapid environmental changes, such as receding sea-ice extent and enhanced hydrological cycles, may amplify these problems.
 Inert halogenated trace gases of anthropogenic origin that have accumulated in the atmosphere, such as the chlorofluorocarbons (CFCs) and sulfur hexafluoride (SF6), are used to study ventilation and transport processes in the ocean.
 In recent decades, they have been used to calculate Transient Tracer Distribution (TTD) to estimate the transit time of water masses and anthropogenic CO2 in the water (Haine and Hall 2002; Hall et al. 2002).